 As a goalkeeper, clean sheets are your target.
-Team wins are great, but they are especially satisfying when they involve thwarting the opponent entirely.
+Team wins are great but especially satisfying when they involve thwarting the opponent entirely.

 The Premier League tracks clean sheets.
 You can view the Clean Sheet rankings on their website.
-In the midst of the 2021 season, the top three clean sheet leaders are Chelsea, Liverpool, and Manchester City with 7, 6, and 6 clean sheets respectively.
+Amid the 2021 season, the top three clean sheet leaders are Chelsea, Liverpool, and Manchester City with 7, 6, and 6 clean sheets respectively.

 - Since the beginning of the Premier League in 1992, 16 goalkeepers have earned over 100 clean sheets.

 One memorable goalkeeper, who now has over 200 clean sheets, is Petr Čech.
 He earned 100 clean sheets in the fewest games and holds the record for the most in one season (24).

 Keeping a clean sheet in soccer is a team effort.
 Everyone has to work together to keep a clean sheet.